AnyChart/docs.anychart.com/Axes_and_Grids/Range_Markers.md

 ## Advanced Visualization

-As far as range marker has method **.fill()**, you can also use gradient and image fills of range to achieve desired style of your charts.
+As far as range marker has method {api:anychart.graphics.vector.Fill}**.fill()**{api}, you can also use gradient and image fills of range to achieve desired style of your charts.

 ```
     chart.rangeMarker(2)